2022 Council of the District of Columbia election: Ward 3

-Democratic primary

 Incumbent Councilperson Mary Cheh initially signaled that she would run for reelection, but announced on February 11 that she was ending her campaign.
 At the time of her announcement, Cheh had only two opponents, Brown and Nemeth.
 Within hours, Cheh's former campaign treasurer, Matt Frumin announced his candidacy.
 In the following days, several more candidates announced bids for the now-open seat.
 Ultimately, nine candidates made the primary ballot.
 Receiving an endorsement from The Washington Post, Eric Goulet became the premier moderate candidate in the race and raised a significant amount of money from outside groups such as the DC Association of Realtors and Democrats for Education Reform.
 On June 13, spurred by massive outside spending from pro-charter school groups, Tricia Duncan withdrew her campaign and endorsed Matt Frumin.
 The following day, ANC Commissioner Ben Bergmann and student Henry Cohen withdrew their campaigns in support of Frumin.

 Following these developments, councilmembers George, Allen, and Silverman endorsed Frumin, leading to further consolidation.